Thinkwise/docs/docs/sf/business_processes.md

 Drag-drop can be used to reposition nodes.
 The dragged node will be positioned as a child of the drop target node.

+### Status

+The status of the business processes is aggregated from the underlying requirements and work.

+> For more information, see the documentation on requirements and work.

 ### Roles

 The *Specification analysis* role can be used to manage all specifications in the Software Factory.

 The *Specification review* role can be granted to stakeholders, allowing them read-only access to the specifications.
 Stakeholders can participate in discussions regarding requirements and can change the *specification* state and *acceptance* state of requirements.